wp-plugins/wp-projects-portfolio/1.0/readme.txt

 == How does this work ==

-1. Once after installating & activating the WP Projects Portfolio plugin in the WP Admin Dashboard , Projects link will be displayed on left hand site of the menu column
+1. Once after installing & activating the WP Projects Portfolio plugin in the WP Admin Dashboard , Projects link will be displayed on left hand site of the menu column
 2. Add Projects with the form provided as you would normally do for a post.
 3. Create a Portfolio Page , place a short code `[wp-projects-portfolio]`
 4. From the Projects Page in WP Admin , there will be an option to `Request Client Recommendation` & once you click on it , an email with the password along with the link